Frequently Asked Questions

 What is Small Claims Assessment Review?

-SCAR is an optional form of judicial review, which most homeowners may pursue on their own, without an attorney.
-Judicial review is available only if you applied to the Assessment Review Commission and did not accept a reduction.
+Small Claims Assessment Review (SCAR) is an optional form of judicial review, which most homeowners may pursue on their own, without an attorney or representative.
+Judicial review is available only if you applied to the Assessment Review Commission and did not stipulate to a reduction.

 Which properties qualify for Small Claims review?

-You qualify for Small Claims review if you own and reside in a one, two or three family home or Class 1 condominium unit that is used exclusively for residential purposes.
+You qualify for Small Claims review if you own and reside in a one, two or three family home or Class 1 condominium unit that is used exclusively for residential purposes and owner-occupied.
 Property used in part for commercial purposes and vacant lots do not qualify.

 Is there a fee for filing a Small Claims petition?

 Yes.
-The County Clerk collects a $30 fee for New York State.
+The Nassau County Clerk collects a $30 fee for New York State.

 Are there restrictions on the relief requested in Small Claims?

-You may not claim a reduction greater than that requested in your Application for Correction.
+You may not claim a reduction greater than that requested in your Application for Correction to the Nassau County Assessment Review Commission.
 You cannot request a change in the property's tax class designation.